-This two-day course is a must for any business where plant and machinery is in operation, and anyone wanting to understand how to comply with WorkSafe NZ’s Safe Use of Machinery Harm Reduction including:
+This two-day course is a must for any business owner, operator or supervisor where plant and machinery is in operation, and anyone wanting to understand how to comply with WorkSafe NZ’s Safe Use of Machinery Harm Reduction including:

 Get your workers, representatives and other stakeholders engaged in machinery risk assessments